 Let’s say you want to integrate Google Analytics on the website.
 So click on ‘Google analytics universal analytics’ and provide your google analytics ID.
 After that, click on triggering and select all pages.

-Search Facebook pixel and add it workspace.
+Search Facebook pixel and add its workspace.
 Go back to the overview page, click on tags, create a new tag, and find Facebook pixel.
 Once done, input your Facebook pixel ID and select your trigger.
-If you want to track all pages select all pages, save it and submit it.
+If you want to track all pages select all pages, save them and submit them.

 Remember, people often make mistakes of not submitting the changes you have done in the container.
 And try to confirm the activation of the codes on the website.
 It definitely disappoints you after taking much time to set it up.
 Make sure you submit the workspace changes.